-Contracts awarded or procurements funded by federal funds must comply with the requirements outlined in the most current versions of FTA Circulars and federal regulations.
+Contracts awarded or procurements funded by federal funds must comply with the requirements outlined in the most current versions of FTA Circulars and federal regulations as well as in compliance with 2 CFR Part 200.
 (Federal regulations prevail over any provisions contained within this Procurement Policy that may conflict with the federal regulations.

 1. Third party contract clauses must be included in all federal assisted contracts and or procurements to form a sound and complete agreement.
-Determination of the required clauses will be made by the Procurement based on the requirements as stated in FTA Circular 4220.1F and CFR Part 200.
+Determination of the required clauses will be made by Procurement based on the requirements as stated in FTA Circular 4220.1F and CFR Part 200.

-- Independent costs estimates must be developed and documented in the procurement file prior to the receipt of bids and based on the requirements of the guiding FTA Circulars and federal regulations.
+- 2. Independent costs estimates must be developed and documented in the procurement file prior to the receipt of bids, pricing for sole source and based on the requirements of the guiding FTA Circulars and federal regulations for any purchase exceeding \$250,000.00.
 An independent cost estimate form is attached in the Appendix, Form C. - 3.
-Procurement will search the system for award management (SAMS) to confirm the status of the contractor's debarment and suspension status before entering into any federal funded contract or procurement.
+Procurement will search the System for Award Management (SAMs) to confirm the status of the contractor's debarment and suspension status before entering into any federal funded contract or procurement.
 The documentation shall be placed in the procurement history file for future reference. - 4.
 Procurement and staff shall perform a cost or price analysis for all procurements based on the requirements of the most current version of the applicable FTA circular and federal regulations.
 Cost or price analysis must be completed on all contract modifications before the modification is approved.
 Cost and Price analysis forms are attached in the Appendix, Forms D and E. Cost and profit analysis must be performed and documented when adequate price competition is lacking.
 The cost principles for evaluation of proposed costs shall be consistent with federal cost principles. - 5.
 Federal guidelines prohibit any arbitrary action in the procurement process. - 6.
 Federal guidelines prohibit the use of statutorily or administratively imposed in-state or local geographical preferences in the evaluation of bids or proposals unless federal statues expressly mandate or encourage preference. - 7.
 Federal guidelines prohibit the use federal monies to make payments to a third-party contractor before the contractor has incurred the costs for which the payments would be attributable. - 8.
 DCTA may use federal funds to support progress payments provided sufficient written documentation is provided to substantiate the work for which payment is requested.
 Adequate security for progress payments may include taking title or obtaining a letter of credit or taking equivalent measures to protect the financial interest in the progress payment. - 9.
 Liquidated Damages may be used if DCTA reasonably expects to suffer damages through delayed contract completion.
 The rate and measurement standards must be calculated to reasonably reflect DCTA's costs should the standards not be met and must be specified in the contract. - 10.
 Contracts in excess of \$10,000 shall contain termination for cause and termination for convenience provisions. - 11.
 Contracts above the small purchase threshold must contain remedies for breach of contract.